nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Yeah.
 You could do so much more than just do damage.
 Right?
 So Right.
 Alright.

 Cool.
-So, Sameer, you are up.
+So, Simear, you are up.
 Mhmm.
 No. That's unfortunate.

 Oh.
 Says Says you're perfectly fine in all this.
 It it says that.
 It's a lie, but it says that.
-So Samir tried to be a target, and then it just failed miserably.
+So Simear tried to be a target, and then it just failed miserably.

 Blurry of I don't need it to be a reach spell.
 Going for the heck with that?
 Or Yeah.
 I got her pinged.
 She's pinged.